Loubnaelghazi/ATELIER4/README.md

 ## Acknowledgements
 Special thanks to Pr.
-Elaachak Lotfi for his guidance and support throughout this project.
+Elaachak Lotfi for his guidance and support throughout this LAB.